KushagraKumar04/Movies-Dataset-Analysis/README.md

 # 🎬 Movie Data Analysis

 Welcome to the **Movie Data Analysis** repository!!!
 This project focuses on analyzing various aspects of movie datasets, such as box office performance, genre trends, director impacts, and rating distributions.
-The analysis is conducted in Python using Jupyter Notebooks in Google Colab(Onl).
+The analysis is conducted in Python using Jupyter Notebooks in Google Colab(O.

 ## 📁 Project Structure